KendallDoesCoding/ludwigextension/README.md

 <p>And boom, your done.</p>

 <h1> But, Ludwig already has a link with all of his socials? </h1>
-<p> I know he has a [link with all his socials](https://wlo.link/@ludwig) already, but I made it in form of a chrome extension, so you don't even need to go to any website/url, link. </p>
+<p> I know he has this as a link of all his socials, https://wlo.link/@ludwig already, but I made it in form of a chrome extension, so you don't even need to go to any website/url, link. </p>